lacht/lacht.github.io/README.md

 # Welcome to my homepage!

 ## Introduction
-Throughout my course work in the Computer Science program, I have been able to scaffold my learning experience with each new class that I have taken.
+Throughout my course work in the Computer Science program, I have been able to build upon each new learning experience with every class that I have taken.
+I have

-- For my Data Structures and Algorithms class, I was able to see how data is structured (such as in a list, array or hash map) and how to effectively access that data through an efficient method.
-This type of knowledge is an essential for a programmer to know.
+- For my Data Structures and Algorithms class, I was able to learn how data is structured (such as in linked lists, arrays or hash maps) and to see how that data can be accessed effectively through efficient algorithmic methods.
+There are many algorithms available such as quicksort and binary search, to name a few, that can provide alternative ways to retrieve data information.
+The key is to find the right algorithm that can efficiently solve the problem at hand.

-- In software architecture and design, I have grasped that in order to develop a piece of software all steps must be conceptualized prior to any actual coding taking place.
+- In software architecture and design, I have grasped that in order to develop a piece of software all processing steps must be conceptualized prior to any actual coding taking place.
 This high-level conceptualization identifies all use-case scenarios and then maps them out using a UML diagram to provide an understanding of how the new application will fit into the current framework.
 This type of design planning requires excellent communication with the stakeholders and end-users in order to identify all of the requirements, including any possible architectural framework changes, necessary for the new application to be successfully implemented.

-- My class on database design and structure was particularly relevant to me since I use a warehouse relational database system for my work.
-I would consider this one of the most important concepts to learn since almost everyone will interact with some type of database on a daily basis.
+- With my database design and structure class, I was able to figuratively look behind the scenes of my current employer's warehouse relational database system.
+This course was particularly relevant to me since my current non-IT position requires me to work with a database system.
+I would consider this one of the most important concepts to learn since almost everyone interacts with some type of database on a daily basis.

 - Security

-The importance of collaboration within a team environment was key to successfully completing assignments and/or projects.
+- The importance of collaboration within a team environment was key to successfully completing assignments and/or projects.
 All of my classmates lived in different regions of the country which made effective communication all the more important.
 Being able to communicate and share with other team members not only can provide a higher quality outcome for an application, but it can also expand the knowledge base for the whole group.

 Below you will find several artifacts that I have included with this ePortfolio.
 They demonstrate my learning progression over time.
 All of these artifacts initially evolved from a code snippet that I had to develop for an assignment in my Introduction to Software class.
 I have provided an explanation, reason for inclusion and personal reflection for each artifact.